MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 ### Ping Pong

-Write test first, get the test to pass, refactor safely
+- Write test first, get the test to pass, refactor safely

 ### No method longer than 4 lines

+- Helps understand the principle of keeping things small (four rules of simple design)
+- Restriction does not apply for tests
+- Restriction does not include method signature, only method body

 ### No primitives across method boundaries

+- Helps understand encapsulation

 ### No if's

+- Helps people look at alternate approaches for branching logic
 - No if statements
 - No switch statements
+- No conditional branching

 ### Safe Refactoring